YolandaFYL/Kid-Centric-Recipe-Analysis/README.md

 ---
 ## Introduction

 Good nutrition is essential for children's growth, development, and long-term health, providing necessary nutrients to strengthen their immune systems, support cognitive development, and build strong bones and muscles.
 Proper nutrition helps prevent childhood obesity, which has tripled in the United States since the 1970s and is linked to serious health issues like type 2 diabetes and heart disease.
 However, high sodium intake, primarily from processed foods, is a significant concern for children, resulting in 1 in 6 children having high blood pressure, a major risk factor for heart disease and stroke.
-The CDC reports that 90% of children consume more sodium than recommended, with average intakes around 3,393 milligrams per day, far exceeding age-specific guidelines.
+The CDC reports that 90% of children consume more sodium than recommended, with an average intake of around 3,393 milligrams per day, far exceeding age-specific guidelines.
 Reducing sodium intake and maintaining a balanced diet for children is crucial and can be achieved by cooking at home and choosing low-sodium food products.
 Encouraging healthy eating habits through grocery shopping, cooking, and eating together helps children develop lifelong healthy dietary patterns.[[1]](https://www.healthdirect.gov.au/healthy-eating-for-children#:~:text=Healthy%20eating%20is%20essential%20for,better%20and%20enjoy%20life%20more.) [[2]](https://www.mayoclinichealthsystem.org/hometown-health/speaking-of-health/kids-and-sodium-serious-risks-and-alarming-realities)

 In light of this, our project aims to **investigate the features of recipes that make them kid-friendly** by focusing on the recipe's sodium content, balanced nutrients, preparation process, and safety.
 By doing so, we hope to provide valuable insights for caregivers to better support children's nutritional needs for a healthier life.
 To achieve this, we are analyzing two datasets consisting of recipes and ratings posted since 2008 on [food.com](https://www.food.com/).
 These datasets were originally compiled for the recommender system research paper, "[Generating Personalized Recipes from Historical User Preferences](https://cseweb.ucsd.edu/~jmcauley/pdfs/emnlp19c.pdf)" by Majumder et al.